Have you seen the Netflix Documentary The Bleeding Edge? In not, watch it now…

 The day before the National Mesh Forum, which was convened on 5th April 2019 by the Health Consumers Councils across Australia and funded by state health departments, the Therapeutic Goods Administration (TGA) released Action Plan for Medical Devices.
 This was discussed at the Forum and is the culmination of some months work, but health consumers councils were not included in its development.
-It is now out for consultation.

 Strategies on the Plan: